 Robert Hay Barrister

 • There is a translation key (widget) on the mirrored blog for ease of reading for non-English speaking members of the public or professionals.
-The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ When premises are sold the question often arises as to whether a tenant can enforce covenants contained in the lease against the new owner?
-At common
+The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ A wise senior building barrister once said to me that in analysing a legal problem you should “always start with the money” – that is…

 Read more →